Mpumalanga and Kruger National Park

 A small stream, Waterfall Spruit, runs through a broad expanse of grassland to Berlin Falls.
 A short walk takes you to a platform overlooking the cascade, shaped like a candle.
 It starts off as a thin stream that drops through a narrow sluice (this looks like the candlewick), and then widens out to fall 150 feet into a deep-green pool surrounded by tall pines.
 If the weather's good, plan to swim and picnic here.
 Why the not-very-local name?
 The German miners who came here during the gold rush named it nostalgically after their home country.

-The world's third-largest canyon is also South Africa’s second-most-visited natural attraction (after Table Mountain).
-Discover spectacular scenery of red cliffs jutting up from the canyon base, quirky mountain formations, indigenous rare Afromontane forest, cascading waterfalls, and an abundance of birds, small animals, and biodiversity.
-The Treur (sorrow) and Blyde (joy) rivers feed into the canyon, named by early Voortrekkers, and you can try your hand at all sorts of adventure activities, from white-water rafting and abseiling to mountain biking and hiking.
-The Blyde River (Motlatse) Canyon and Reserve is nearly 30 km (19 miles) long, and stretches for 60 km (37 miles) from its entrance north of Graskop up to the Abel Erasmus Pass.
-You'll get superb views from the Panorama Route, which winds along the lip of the canyon.
+Starting just below the point where the Blyde (joy) River and Treur (sorrow) River converge, the world's third-largest canyon is also South Africa’s second-most-visited natural attraction (after Table Mountain).
+Discover the spectacular scenery of red cliffs jutting up from the canyon base, quirky geological formations, indigenous rare Afromontane forest, cascading waterfalls, and an abundance of birds, small animals, and biodiversity.
+You can also try your hand at all sorts of adventure activities, from white-water rafting and abseiling to mountain biking and hiking.

 The amazing Bourke's Luck Potholes are 27 km (17 miles) north of Berlin Falls.
 Named after a gold prospector, the cylindrical and rather alien-looking deep potholes filled with green water are carved into the rock by whirlpools where the Treur (sorrow) and Blyde (joy) rivers converge—and where the canyon begins.
 Several long canyon hiking trails start from here, as do shorter walks and trails (pack a hat and sunscreen, there's very little shade).
 A three-hour walk, for example, could take you down into the bottom of the canyon, where you follow a trail marked by rocks painted with animal or bird symbols as the gorge towers above you.
 Be sure to stop by the Blyde River Canyon Nature Reserve visitor center at the entrance to the site, where interesting exhibits describe the canyon's flora, fauna, and geology.